stephentown42/Perceptual_Constancy_for_Vowels/spike_extraction/ReadMe.md

 Below is the same unit after some quick cleaning to remove large noisy events... note that clustering approaches will just split the data into multiple parts that include both noise and signal and, at least in my experience, don't do well at sorting single electrode data.

 <img src="../img/MClust_Sort2.png" alt="The same unit above, but after using the waveform cutter"> <br>

+### Output

+When loading spikes for analysis, MClust creates a number of feature files (see the feature selection dialog box in the initial MClust GUI) with the *.fd suffix.
+These are not critical in the long-term and can be regenerated if needed; however examples are included in the repository for completeness.

+After spike sorting, the user selects 'Write Files' and a separate .mat file is saved in the same directory as the input data, with the cluster number as a suffix.
+The respository includes an example in which the input file 'Chan_06.mat' has been sorted and saved, resulting in the output file 'Chan_06 **_1** .mat'.
+This contains the spike times (TS, an *p-by-1* vector) of a subset of spikes from the input file, assigned to the cluster.
+This can then be used for future decoding or cross-referencing waveform shape etc.)